S.E.A.F.A.R.E.R.

 It is equally important to ensure that workers are ADAPTABLE to change.
 Maritime workers must be taught that they are never just one thing.
 They are not robots programmed to work monotonously – they can upgrade their skills, open up themselves to grow and learn new abilities through trainings and personal development workshops.
 Their mental health should also constantly be kept in check through regular debriefing or counseling after they disembark.

 The maritime community must also intensify its campaign for FAIRNESS and ACCOUNTABILITY especially among high-ranking officers onboard.
 I have encountered several women seafarers either bullied or harassed by their superiors onboard.
 But in many instances, they are intimidated and caught in the hierarchy in the ship.
 This results in their painful decision not to pursue their complaint despite our assistance and encouragement.
-But many employers do care about their crewand take action in such cases.
+But many employers do care about their crew and take action in such cases.
 These companies can take the lead and start by sharing their best practices and embolden other companies and stakeholders to

 follow suit.